 Once you send us a track to distribute, it will be passed over to our Operations Team for inspection and approval.
 The best way of getting your music online and approved the first time is to ensure that all the metadata is correct and that you have the right licensing for your music.
 In most cases when you submit the right data, songs pass the approval stage and are sent over to the music streaming services with no hold-ups.

-If you are unsure whether you have the licensing and metadata set up correctly, your account manager will be happy to help you!
+If you are unsure whether you have the licensing and metadata set up correctly, please contact our Client Management Team and we will be happy to help you!

 What happens if we return music?